CrunchyData/crunchy-containers/hugo/content/installation-guide/installation-guide.md

 {{% notice tip %}}

-Please note that _golang_ is only required if you are building the containers.
-If you do not plan on building the containers then installing _git_ is sufficient
+Please note that _golang_ is only required if you are building the containers from source.
+If you do not plan on building the containers then installing _git_ is sufficient.

 {{% /notice %}}